AndreaDiotallevi/andreadiotallevi.com/src/posts/lessons-learned-working-as-an-architect-you-can-apply-in-software-development/lessons-learned-working-as-an-architect-you-can-apply-in-software-development.md

 **The internet has become a parallel world to the one we live in.**

-Make it a quality place to hang out in.
+Make it a quality place.